vmx/js-ipld-selectors/README.md

  - `selector` (`IPLD Selector`): the selector that should be used.
 Currently the selectors are JSON encoded.
 For more information, see the [IPLD Selector specification](https://github.com/ipld/specs/blob/7ba014c1b6868514eb461db3c3126136b9250bdc/selectors/selectors.md).
 Examples can be found in the [`test/fixtures/`](test/fixtures) directory.

+## Tests

+Tests can be run via `npm run test`.
+If you want to add new tests, see the [README in the `test/fixtures` directory](test/fixtures/README.md) for more information.

 ## Contribute

 Feel free to join in.
 All welcome.
 Open an [issue](https://github.com/vmx/js-ipld-selectors/issues)!